 Applicants for the position must meet the following minimum qualifications:

-• An earned doctorate in management with a research focus on any combination of: strategy, entrepreneurship, international business.
+• An earned doctorate in management with a research focus on strategy, entrepreneurship, or international business.

-• A proven and active research agenda related to the above, with: 1) research related to the management of high growth technology firms; and 2) the demonstrated interest and ability to study issues pertinent to the internationalization of such firms.
+• A proven and active research agenda related to the above, with an interest in studying issues pertinent to the growth and internationalization of scaling firms.

 • A distinguished record of scholarly achievement as evidenced by high-impact publications in internationally recognized peer-reviewed journals.